-“If I know I’m taking a sweaty or more intense class, or if I’m going on retreat somewhere warm, I always wear K.Deer leggings,” Posch told us.
+“If I know I’m taking a sweaty or more intense class, I always wear K.Deer leggings,” Posch told us.
 “The fabric doesn’t show sweat at all.”
 Posch says the brand has plenty of “really fun colors” that make a good antidote to her usual black yoga clothes, and calls the striped collection “a long-standing favorite.”
 (Lately, Posch likes the “colorful, bright, and cheery” Josephine stripe, pictured here.)
 Another draw in Posch’s book: “K.Deer is a female-run company, and is a size-inclusive company as well,” she says.

 Best leggings for CrossFit and weightlifting